 How ShipBob works

-ShipBob is a truly global logistics platform that fulfills multichannel orders.
-Out of the box, ShipBob is a one-stop-shop to hand off fulfillment.
+ShipBob is a truly global logistics platform that fulfils multichannel orders.
+Out of the box, ShipBob is a one-stop-shop to hand off fulfilment.
 You get full access to our:

 - All-in-one logistics platform, with free analytics and reporting capabilities